intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

     date: January 2024
   BENSON:
     target: https://www.ietf.org/slides/slides-biasws-a-c-in-cdn-access-service-to-and-from-the-internet-at-cost-for-community-networks-00.pdf
-    title: A ‘C’ in CDN: Access service to and from the Internet at cost for community networks
+    title: A ‘C’ in CDN - Access service to and from the Internet at cost for community networks
     author:
       -
         ins:  T. A. Benson